Seventh Day Baptist Cemetery: History

-The Seventh Day Baptists (or Sabbatarians) were a religious group that originated in Rhode Island.
+The Seventh Day Baptists (or Sabbatarians) were a Christian group that originated in Rhode Island.
 Many of them were descendants of the Roger Williams colony.
 In the late 18th century, approximately 20 families migrated from Rhode Island to West Britain, Connecticut (present-day Burlington) and established the Seventh Day Baptist Church on September 18, 1780.
 At the meeting of the Seventh Day Baptist Society on October 12, 1796, a deed was presented by Jared Covey (the benefactor of the church) to the other members detailing a "parcel of land laying at the south east corner of the ninth lot in the fourth division in Bristol containing about half an acre for the purpose of a public burying ground".
 The site had already been used as a burial ground, beginning in 1780 with the burial of John Davis, but it was in 1796 when it was officially declared as Seventh Day Baptist Cemetery.

-During the years between 1810 and 1820, a number of accidental deaths plagued the Seventh Day Baptists.
-One member fell off a ladder and died while repairing his house, while another died when a recently dug well collapsed on him.
-Another was hanged while repairing a lamp in her home, and yet another was killed when a tree fell on him in the woods.
-While these bizarre deaths may have been legitimate accidents, some people believe it is possible the early Burlington residents may have had a secret agenda toward forcing the Sabbatarians from the area, eventually managing to confiscate their lands and properties.
-By 1820, the last of the Seventh Day Baptists departed Burlington, and migrated to Brookfield, New York in Madison County, never to return to the area.
-The last person to be interred in the cemetery was Charlotte Spencer on October 14, 1881.